rails/rails/README.md

 be alleviated in the future, but for the moment that's what it is.
 So be sure to have Redis installed and running.

-The Ruby side of things is built on top of Faye-Websocket and Celluiod.
+The Ruby side of things is built on top of [faye-websocket](https://github.com/faye/faye-websocket-ruby) and [celluoid](https://github.com/celluloid/celluloid).

 ## Deployment